20tab/UnrealEnginePython/README.md

 # Installation from sources on Windows (64 bit)

 Currently python3.6, python3.5 and python2.7 are supported.
-It is highly suggested to have a python system wide installation (by default the official python distributions are installed in user's home directory) with the PATH environment variable including it (if you change the PATH variable remember to reboot the system before running the build procedure, this is not strictly required but will ensure the PATH is updated).
+It is highly suggested to have a python system-wide installation (by default the official python distributions are installed in user's home directory) with the PATH environment variable including it (if you change the PATH variable remember to reboot the system before running the build procedure, this is not strictly required but will ensure the PATH is updated).
 If the PATH variable does not contain the path of your python installation you will see a warning in the build log/output.

 Download a source official release or simply clone the repository for latest updates: